 Google shows only 60 characters of blog post titles.
 More than 60 words will be cut off from the search result pages and will be added a few dots.
-As you can see below image, the web page’s meta title exceeds 60 character count, so Google has to cut off extra works from the search listing.
+The image below shows that the web page’s meta title exceeds 60 character count, so Google has to cut off extra works from the search listing.

 And this SEO Podcast from iTunes fits the 60 character count, so rank it higher and get more clicks.

-Personally, I have experienced that by optimizing the page title for search engines and search engine visitors, we can increase CTR.
+Personally, I have experienced that we can increase CTR by optimizing the page title for search engines and search engine visitors.
 But you should make sure that you added the target primary keyword into the post title.

 As an example, this post ranks for the “Blogger contact form” keyword on the first spot.

-And the click-through rate of Blogger contact form keyword is 51%.
+And the click-through rate of the Blogger contact form keyword is 51%.

-I use different tools to craft search engine friendly blog post titles.
-If you’re on WordPress, you can use the Yoast SEO WordPress plugin to craft a good headline.
+I use different tools to craft search engine-friendly blog post titles.
+You can use the Rank Math SEO WordPress plugin to craft a good headline if you’re on WordPress.

-But for other bloggers whose blogging platform is not WordPress, here is a great technique to make good SEO-friendly headlines quickly.
+But for other bloggers whose blogging platform is not WordPress, this is a great technique to quickly make good SEO-friendly headlines.

-Step #1: Go to the SEOMOFO Google snippet optimizer page and enter the post title and post URL.
-Also, you can add meta description and enable rich snippet text (ex: reviews).
+Step #1: Go to the Mangools Google SRERP Simulator page and enter the post title and post URL.
+Also, you can add meta descriptions and enable rich snippet text (ex: reviews).

 Step #2: Use the keyword highlight feature and test how the Google search result page looks like when someone enters your target keyword.